-6 ADVERSE REACTIONS
+6 ADVERSE REACTIONS The following adverse reactions are discussed in more details in other sections of labeling:

-The following adverse reactions are discussed in more details in other sections of labeling:
+Behavior Abnormalities and Psychotic Symptoms [see Warnings and Precautions (5.1)] Suicidal Behavior and Ideation [see Warnings and Precautions (5.2)] Somnolence and Fatigue [see Warnings and Precautions (5.3)]

-- Behavior Abnormalities and Psychotic Symptoms [see Warnings and Precautions (5.1)] - Suicidal Behavior and Ideation [see Warnings and Precautions (5.2)] - Somnolence and Fatigue [see Warnings and Precautions (5.3)] - Anaphylaxis and Angioedema [see Warnings and Precautions (5.4)] - Serious Dermatological Reactions [see Warnings and Precautions (5.5)] - Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity [see Warnings and Precautions (5.6)] - Coordination Difficulties [see Warnings and Precautions (5.7)] - Hematologic Abnormalities [see Warnings and Precautions (5.9)] - Increase in Blood Pressure [see Warnings and Precautions (5.10)]
+Anaphylaxis and Angioedema [see Warnings and Precautions (5.4)] rious Dermatological Reactions [see Warnings and Precautions (5.5)] Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity Isee Warnings and Precautions (5.6)]

-6.1 Clinical Trials Experience
+Coordination Difficulties Isee Warnings and Precautions (5.7)1 Hematologic Abnormalities [see Warnings and Precautions (5.9) • Increase in Blood Pressure [see Warnings and Precautions (5.10)] 6.1 Clinical Trials Experience in patients receiving levetiracetam in combination with other AEDs, for events with rates greater than placebo, were somnolence asthenia, infection, and dizziness.
+Of the most common adverse reactions in adults experiencing partial-onset seizures, asthenia, somnolence, and dizziness occurred predominantly during the first 4 weeks of treatment with levetiracetam Table 3 lists adverse reactions that occurred in at least 1% of adult epilepsy patients receiving levetiracetam in placebo-controlled studies and were numerically more common than in patients treated with placebo.
+In these studies, either levetiracetam or placebo was added to concurrent AED therapy.

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug In clinical studies, 13% of adult levetiracetam-treated patients and 38% of pediatric levetiracetam-treated patients (4 to 16 years cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.